rolling-scopes-school/tasks/tasks/async-race.md

 - Task should be scored in accordance with [Non-functional requirements](https://github.com/mikhama/async-race-prototype/blob/main/README.md#non-functional-requirements).
 You can find score points near each requirement.

 ## FAQ
-You can ask questions in this document.
+You can ask questions in the following document.
 They will be answered before this task start: https://docs.google.com/spreadsheets/d/1KrObgPHt6guthtswtB8AKhrLpRZ_Kf8H-3V63VDCBGw/edit?usp=sharing